 MIC3/Interstate Compact is law specifically addressing the needs of transitioning military students.
-In response to NC's adoption of the Compact (GS 115C-407.5), Wayne County Public Schools has ensured that policies are addressed in its local action plan for military children.
+In response to NC's adoption of the Compact (GS 115C-407.5), Wayne County Public Schools has ensured that policies and processes are in place to assist military children.

 All 50 states have signed onto The Compact, which focuses on these issues for military children: